Skip to content

 Dify vs Flowise vs Langflow — Comparison

 If you are evaluating self-hosted AI workflow platforms, these three are the main contenders.
-Here is how they compare:
+Star counts below come from the GitHub API on July 29, 2026; they move daily, so treat them as a snapshot rather than a scoreboard.

 Feature Dify Flowise Langflow